ishikharai/ishikharai/README.md

 - 🔭 I’m a Font-end Enthusiast.
-- 🌱 I’m currently learning Data Structures and Algorithms,JS
+- 🌱 I’m currently learning Javascript,Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Interesting Web Projects
 - 🤔 I’m looking for help with Competitive Programming
 - 💬 Ask me about Anything,Anytime🤓